NOEST-D/ESP32-EmulatorJS/README.md

 2. The user connects to the Cardputer via Wi-Fi
 3. A web interface is loaded in the browser
 4. The user selects a game from the available ROM list
-5. The selected ROM is transferred to the browser
+5. The selected ROM and the emulator files are transferred to the browser
 6. The emulator runs **entirely on the client device**

+---

+## Limitations

+- Performance depends on the client device
+- Input latency may vary by browser
+- Large ROMs may load slowly over Wi-Fi

 ---